rjkrsngh/VoteAndComment/README.md

         }

 #Task 1 - Update the get route to handle profile ids in the url
-    a. use api 'profile/:id' to get the profile of a particular user
+    a. use api 'profile/:id', method=Get to get the profile of a particular user
         NOTE: id is not the id of object in mongodb.
 It is the id that we send in the create request

 ===================================================================================================================

 #Task 2 - Create a comment on profile
-    a. use api '/comment/create' to create a comment on a post
+    a. use api '/comment/create', method=Post to create a comment on a post
     b. use below JSON as payload

         {